i0nut02/software-simulation/README.md

 # software-simulation

 ## TODO:
-- make different servers per client in automation
-- remove peint messages
-- finish sending from server to service
+- Make sendId form clients like serverNum-clientId and also the sendTo in server part

 ## tests